State-of-the-Art Radiology Services in Cape Girardeau

-Positron emission tomography (PET) at Saint Francis Medical Center provides advanced diagnostics for cancer, neurological disease and heart function.
+PET at Saint Francis Medical Center provides advanced diagnostics for cancer, neurological disease and heart function.
 Unlike MRI, CT or X-rays that show the internal structures of the body, PET scans show activity in the tissues of the body and help physicians diagnose various diseases and conditions.

 The PET F18 Bone Survey is a powerful tool that helps capture high-definition images of bones, making it easier for doctors to accurately detect cancer that has metastasized or spread to the bone.
 Saint Francis Medical Center is the first facility in the region to offer this exciting cancer-fighting advancement.

 The PET F18 Bone Survey means a shorter wait time for the scan, since time from injection to exam is about 45 minutes (compared to four hours for a conventional bone scan), and the actual test takes only about 20 minutes (compared to 30 minutes for a conventional bone scan).